 Things to do in Chinatown London: shopping

-Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops crammed full of Chinese-inspired trinkets and gifts.
+Chinatown is home to some wonderful, authentic Chinese food shops and bakeries, as well as shops selling Asian cosmetics and Chinese-inspired trinkets and gifts.

 Shop for fluffy pineapple buns and custard tarts at Golden Gate Cake Shop and Kowloon bakery – perfect any time of the day!
 Watch mini taiyaki (fish-shaped waffles filled with custard) being made at Chinatown Bakery, or try them stuffed with soft-serve matcha ice cream at Bake.